 The Director Risk and Compliance provides relevant independent information, analyses and expert judgement on risk exposures, and advices on proposals and risk decisions made by the Executive Board and business or support units as to whether they are consistent with the institution’s risk appetite.
 The Director Risk and Compliance recommends improvements to the risk management framework and options to remedy breaches of risk policies, procedures and limits.

 The structure of the risk organisation meets banking industry standards and covers all relevant risks for Triodos Bank within the three following risk categories: Enterprise Risks, Financial Risks and Non-Financial Risks.
 Each risk type covers a number of risk categories (see diagram on the next page).

-The current governance structure of Triodos Bank facilitates the Executive Board to delegate decision-making authority to the following risk committees at a central level:
+The Executive Board delegated decision-making authority to the following risk committees at a central level:

 - For Financial Risk, the Central Credit Committee has authority to take decisions on credit risks, both on an individual debtor level and on a credit portfolio level; the Asset & Liability Committee has authority to decide on market risks and liquidity risk;

 - For Non-financial Risk, the Non-Financial Risk Committee has authority to decide on operational and compliance risk matters.
-This committee also functions as the Product Approval Committee for new products; and
+The Product Approval Committee has the authority to approve new products and review existing products; and

-- For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic, business and reputational risk issues.
+- For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic and reputational risk issues.